pySTEPS/pysteps/CONTRIBUTING.rst

-Contributing to Pysteps
+Contributing to pysteps
 =======================

-Welcome! pySTEPS is a community-driven initiative for developing and maintaining an easy to use, modular, free and open-source Python framework for short-term ensemble prediction systems.
+Welcome!
+Pysteps is a community-driven initiative for developing and maintaining an easy to use, modular, free and open-source Python framework for short-term ensemble prediction systems.